The-Lab-LaBella/LaBellaLabHandbook/README.md

 	Responsible research conduct comes from an understanding that we have a moral and ethical obligation to put forth accurate and true information to the best of our ability.

-	Research misconduct has real life consequences for both those conducting the research and those relying on false information.
-In the most extreme cases this can result in loss of life.
+	Research misconduct has real-life consequences for both those conducting the research and those relying on false information.
+In the most extreme cases, this can result in loss of life.
 Even less extreme cases perpetuate mistrust in the sciences.

 ### 5.2.
 Reproducible Research.

 	At its core, reproducible research means that any other researcher should be able to replicate your experiment or analysis and come up with the same results.

-	To ensure reproducibility you should document your process.
+	To ensure reproducibility, you should document your process.

 	Digital work needs to be documented.
 Just as you would document an experiment in a lab notebook, keep track of your commands, software and pipeline.